 If you deposit $1 on a savings account with 100% interest rate that is continuously compounded, at the end of a year you’ll get $2.71828 – irrational number that is known in mathematics as “e” – the base rate of growth shared by all continually growing processes or, as mathematicians say, the base of the natural logarithm.
 Any continually growing system can be described scaling the base rate “e” just like we can describe any number scaling 10 (we widely use the decimal numeral system as opposed to digital electronics that rely on the binary numeral system).
 Similarly, the natural logarithm of a number X is how many years $1 needs to be on our 100% interest rate account to accumulate $X.

 I have always been fascinated with such simple “high-level” explanations/analogies that give a simplified understanding of basic engineering principles.
 With such insights, it is far easier to work out details and ultimately deeper understanding of a concept.
-I also thought that such an approach to understanding concepts is predominantly confined to the academic world, whereas, real world, especially the industrial world, is more about practical applications rather than insights of theoretical principles.
+I also thought that such an approach to understanding concepts is predominantly confined to the academic world, whereas, in the real world, especially the industrial world, it is more about practical applications rather than insights of theoretical principles.

 When I joined the industry as a young mechanical engineer, I was trying to apply that academic approach to better understand engineering concepts and their applications to effectively solve real-world problems.
 To my surprise, there were engineers who didn’t fully understand engineering concepts and were solving technical issues somewhat ineffectively.
 I would like to share some examples of my own experience to reflect on this premise.